auth0-samples/auth0-angular-samples/README.md

 These samples use Auth0's [universal login page](https://auth0.com/docs/hosted-pages/login) which offers the fastest, most secure, and most feature-rich way to add authentication to your app.

-For samples which demonstrate how to embed the Lock widget or a custom login form directly into your application, see the [embedded-login](https://github.com/auth0-samples/auth0-angular-samples/tree/embedded-login) branch.

 ## What is Auth0?

 Auth0 helps you to: